 Poor Sleep Habits Can Rob Years From Your Life

-If you are having difficulty sleeping, consider a drug free, natural formula for healthy sleep to make a real difference.
+Reestablishing healthy sleep patterns is the most powerful tool you can rely on for health, happiness and longevity.
+If you’re having difficulty sleeping, consider a drug-free, natural formula to promote healthy sleep to make a real difference.

-Sleep allows your body to heal and rejuvenate while sleep loss activates undesirable markers of inflammation and cell damage
+While sleep allows your body to heal and rejuvenate, sleep loss activates undesirable markers of inflammation and cell damage

 • Improves your immune function and protects against cell damage

 • Supports proper brain function and improves focus, memory, concentration, learning, and productivity

 • Lowers your risk of heart disease, diabetes, stroke, dementia, and obesity

 • Increases ‘healthspan” (living longer in a healthier state as opposed to living longer in a debilitated, degenerative state